As usual, I always begin by thinking whenever I see failure in road

 Construction techniques of the road, starting from formation cutting

-to pavement strengthening have improved with advancement and introduction of
+to pavement strengthening, have improved with the advancement and introduction of

-new machineries and methods.
-Environment friendly road construction technique
+new machinery and methods.
+An environment-friendly road construction technique

-was started in the late years of 9th fifth year plan and now the
+was started in the late years of the 9th five-year plan, and now the

-time has triggered and reminded to start preparation to integrate the construction
+time has triggered and reminded us to start preparations to integrate the construction

 the change through roadblocks.